qTox/qTox/doc/user_manual_en.md

 #### NoSpam

 NoSpam is a feature of Tox to prevent someone spamming you with friend requests.
 If you get spammed, enter or generate a new NoSpam value, this will alter your Tox ID.
 You don't need to tell your existing contacts your new Tox ID, but you have to tell new contacts your new Tox ID.
-Your Tox ID can be found ??? <!-- TODO: link to page describing your profile-->
+Your Tox ID can be found in your [User Profile](#user-profile)

 ### Audio/Video
 #### Audio Settings